larsbs/graysql/README.md

 you must define Queries in your [Types](https://github.com/larsbs/graysql#type).
 As queries are only plain Javascript object, they can be defined inline in your types or in separate files and later exported.
 However, if you define your queries in standalone files, you should wrap them in a function.
-This function, like types, will receive a single parameter that it's the current GQL intance, and should return the query object.
+This function, like types, will receive a single parameter that is the current GQL intance, and should return the query object.

 Once a query is defined, you can add it to the sytem using two ways.
 Embedding